MoboticLabs/capsicum_harvester/README.md

 rosdep install --from-paths src --ignore-src -r -y
 ```

-**If you added a new launch file don't forget to edit the CMakeList.txt file**
+**If you added a new launch file, don't forget to edit the CMakeList.txt file**

 Current CMakeList.txt of controls: